Irvana Keagy Wilks

 Mount Prospect is governed by non-partisan elections.
 Irvana K. Wilks was first elected in 1991 as a Trustee to the Mount Prospect Village Board and was re-elected every four years.
 When Mayor Gerald “Skip” Farley retired as Mayor in 2005, she ran and was elected Mayor.
 She was reelected in 2009 to a 2nd term and served until she retired in 2013.

-As Mayor of Mount Prospect, Irvana Keagy Wilks wrote or presented: Arbor Day poems (she is the only US Mayor to write Arbor Day Poems); Poem for 9/11 Ceremony; Poem for Placing a Wreath at the American Cemetery in Normandy, France.
+As Mayor of Mount Prospect, Irvana Keagy Wilks wrote or presented: Arbor Day poems (she is the only US Mayor to write Arbor Day Poems); Poem for 9/11 Ceremony; she wrote a poem, “Hallowed Ground” for placing a Wreath at the American Cemetery in Normandy, France.
 One poem, Little Leaf Linden, was published in a magazine about Arbor Day and Mount Prospect’s Mayor who wrote tree poems.

 Writers conferences attended: Glen Workshop West, “Image Journal” (Seattle Pacific University) for poetry and fiction; Iowa Writers Summer Workshop, Iowa City, for non-fiction and fiction.

 For years she wrote a monthly column for the “Visitor”, the newsletter of the Arlington Heights Christian Church.
 She was commissioned by the League of Women of Illinois to write about “Rights and Responsibilities: A Community Handbook for Low-Level Radioactive Waste,” and to write about taxes and Cook County government issues.